ingridscience

 Summary

-Explore the diversity of living things through activities that highlight life's variation and compare the features of different living things.
+Explore the diversity of living things through activities that highlight life's variation and the connections between living things.

 Materials